 Prices start at:

-Application Method: Organo-Lawn’s special application of an organic insecticide called Ecotrol is the safest and best method to control the mite populations.
-Ecotrol is an EPA 25b exempt pesticide and is 100% organic and OMRI approved.
+Application Method: Organo-Lawn’s special application of an organic insecticide called Ecotrol is the safest and best treatment for spider mites.
+Ecotrol is an EPA 25b exempt pesticide and is a 100% organic mite control and is also OMRI approved.
 Ecotrol is comprised of Rosemary Oil (10%), Peppermint Oil (2%) and Other Ingredients including Wintergreen Oil, Vanillin, Lecithin, and Butyl Lactate (88%) which penetrates the soft bodies of the mites destroying their protective exoskeleton.
 Each application must be performed while the insect is active and the application will kill the active mite population up to 85% per application.
 1-3 applications of Ecotrol may be necessary depending on the population of the mites and the weather conditions of the year.

 The grass in this Boulder area lawn was damaged from spider mites.
 They feed on the grass during dry periods and take shelter in the pine tree during wet weather.

 Monitoring Spider Mites: A homeowner can easily monitor the mite populations in their Boulder or Fort Collins area lawns by taking a white piece of paper and scraping some grass from a potentially susceptible area onto the paper.
 If one stares at the tiny dots on the paper and if they move they are mites.
-If you believe you are susceptible to spider mite damage you can call our office and ask to be put on our special contact list.
+If you believe you are susceptible to spider mite damage and think you need a spider mite lawn treatment you can call our office and ask to be put on our special contact list.
 During the spider mite season we closely monitor the mite populations in Colorado and when activity begins we contact the customers on the list as a reminder to check their lawn for mite activity.

-Spider Mites can be controlled organically using a special essential oil insecticide called Ecotrol.
+Spider Mites can be controlled without chemicals using a special essential oil insecticide called Ecotrol.

 Rory uses a white piece of paper to check for mite activity on the south side of an Austrian Pine on a lawn in Boulder, Colorado.